gallandarakhneorg/labmanager/CONTRIBUTING.md

   * Select the importer `Maven > Existing Maven Projects` ![Screenshot 1](./resources/eclipse0.png)
   * On the next page of the wizard, you must select the root source folder that contains a `pom.xml` file, i.e., `/path/to/src/labmanager-2`
   * Click on the `Finish` button to create the project
-* **Change of the development configuration:** During the development stage, you will have to use a specific Spring configuration.
+* **Change of the development configuration:** During the development stage, you will have to use a specific SpringBoot configuration.
 This configuration is stored into the file `src/main/resources/application-dev.yml` as a YAML configuration file associated to the profile "dev".
 You must edit this file with your local information as described below. *Don't save these changes on the Git repository*.
-  * *Change the developer database configuration:* H2 or Apache Derby was selected as a local database engine for contributors because it is easy to install and use.
-The configuration file uses H2 local database by default.
-If you prefer to use Apache Derby, copy the content of the file `src/main/resources/application-dev-derby.yml`
+  * *Change the developer database configuration:* Apache Derby was selected as a local database engine for contributors because it is easy to install and use.
+The configuration file uses Derby local database by default.
-  * *Change the logging configuration:* Spring boot logs the messages into files.
+  * *Change the logging configuration:* SpringBoot logs the messages into files.
 The content of the configuration file contains:
 ```
 # Path to the log file
 external-file: /tmp/labmanager-tmp/LabManagerApi.log